OpenNebula/docs/source/installation_and_configuration/opennebula_services/monitoring.rst

 Overview
 ========

-Each host periodically sends monitoring data via the network to the Front-end, which collects and processes them in a dedicated module.
-This distributed monitoring system resembles the architecture of dedicated monitoring systems, using a lightweight communication protocol, and a push model.
+Each host periodically sends monitoring data via the network to the Front-end, which collects and processes it in a dedicated module.
+This distributed monitoring system resembles the architecture of dedicated monitoring systems, using a lightweight communication protocol and a push model.

 As part of the regular start process, OpenNebula starts a ``onemonitord`` daemon running in the Front-end, that listens for network connections on port 4124 (both UDP and TCP).
 Initially, OpenNebula connects to the hosts using SSH and starts a light agent that executes the probe scripts to collect and send data back to the ``onemonitord`` daemon in the Front-end.

 Probes are structured in information categories for host and virtual machine information.
-Every specific amount of seconds (configurable per category in the ``monitord.conf``) the data are transmitted, so the monitoring subsystem doesn't need to make any additional connections to gather them.
+At regular intervals (in seconds) (configurable per category in the ``monitord.conf``) the data is transmitted, so the monitoring subsystem doesn't need to make any additional connections to gather it.

 |image0|